WHAT MAKES A POSITIONAL PLAYER?

 Video Discounts

-This week's discount is 40% off buying my French Defence course, just use the code nov14to22 on checkout.
-This is is an advanced, stand-alone opening course which builds on the treatment of the French presented in the Building an Opening Repertoire course.
+Last week's discount was 40% off buying my French Defence course using the code 'mar27apr4'.
+This is a stand alone opening course which builds on the treatment of the French presented in the Building an Opening Repertoire course.
 It features over 11 hours of video which explain key games and ideas plus a pgn (portable game notation) file of recommended variations.

-My Upcoming Events
+Upcoming Events

 Have a good weekend.